kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - Add comparison operators to tolerations so pods can match taints like `node.kubernetes.io/sla=<int>` using thresholds.
 - Keep behavior consistent with existing effects (`NoSchedule`, `PreferNoSchedule`, `NoExecute`).
 - Backward compatible and opt‑in via a feature gate.
+- Zero operational performance impact on existing pod scheduling using `Equal` and `Exists` operators.

 ### Non-Goals